revillan/ProductQuest/README.md

-# README
+# Product Quest

-[ProductQuest live][heroku] **NB:** This should be a link to your production site

 [heroku]: http://www.productquest.xyz

-ProductQuest is a full-stack web application taking inspiration from Product Hunt.
+[ProductQuest][heroku] is a full-stack web application taking inspiration from Product Hunt.
 It uses Ruby on Rails for the backend with a PostgreSQL database, and React.js on the frontend that implements a Redux framework.